Analytic Solution for the Motion of Spinning Particles in Plane Gravitational Wave Spacetime: Parallel-transported tetrad in plane gravitational wave spacetime

 \subsection{Construction of an orthonormal tetrad along a worldline}

 Let \(u^\mu=(u^0,u^1,u^2,u^3)\) denote the tangent vector of a general timelike worldline, \(u^\mu u_\mu=-1\).
 We take the zeroth leg of the tetrad to be

 normalized by construction.
-A remarkable property of plane gravitational waves in Rosen coordinates is the existence of a covariantly constant null vector field \(l^\mu = \partial_v\) \cite{Blau:2002js}, satisfying \(\nabla_\alpha l^\mu = 0\).
+A remarkable property of the plane gravitational wave spacetime is the existence of a covariantly constant null vector field \(l^\mu = \partial_v\) \cite{Blau:2002js}, satisfying \(\nabla_\alpha l^\mu = 0\).
 This allows us to construct the first spatial leg as

 which is orthogonal to \(u^\mu\) and has unit norm along the worldline.

 To complete the spacelike basis in the transverse \((y,z)\)-plane, we introduce two preliminary orthonormal vectors \(\tilde e_2^\mu\) and \(\tilde e_3^\mu\) that: